derfshaya/zetachain-api/README.md

 # *Zetachain API*

+*Note:*
+Zetachain API is currently in beta.
+More updates will be performed regularly.
+Please check back frequently for updates.

 *Zetachain API* is an open-source zetacoin blockchain  REST and websocket API.
 Zetachain API runs in NodeJS and use LevelDB for storage.
 Zetachain is forked from bitpay's [Insight API](http://github.com/bitpay/insight-api).